opsschool/curriculum/soft_skills.rst

 Agile is a project management methodology.
 Agile started in 2001 when a group of software developers created the Agile Manifesto.
-The Agile Manifesto outlines the 12 principles of agile: http://agilemanifesto.org/.
+The `Agile Manifesto <http://agilemanifesto.org/>` outlines the 12 principles of agile.
 Agile is seen most often in the software development world but it has crept into operations because of the obvious benefits over waterfall.
-Common implementations of Agile include: Scrum, Kanban, and the hybrid Scrumban that was created to meet more operational needs.
+Common implementations of Agile
+include: Scrum, Kanban, and the hybrid Scrumban that was created to meet more operational needs.
 The idea behind Agile is continuous release or delivery of a product.
 Instead of creating one big outcome at the end of a project, Agile allows a team to release a partially completed project for stakeholder review and requirements tweaking.
 Another big benefit of Agile methodologies is the discovery of problems early in the product development cycle when refactoring can be done immediately before the end product is set in a particular architectural direction that would make it costly to change.

 Some documented benefits of agile include the following: